n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 ## General information ##

-The Indic family of scripts includes writing systems derived from the Bhrami script in ancient India.
+The Indic family of scripts includes writing systems derived from the Brahmi script in ancient India.
 Although the scripts vary considerably in appearance, their shared ancestry means that they also share a number of important features and rules.